How Do You Clean for a Cancer Patient?

 A disinfectant is a product which kills microbes on surfaces.
 To disinfect, you must clean soil off the surface first (even if it doesn’t look dirty), then spray on the disinfectant and let it dwell the recommended amount of time to kill the microbes (usually three to 10 minutes depending on the disinfectant).
 Then you must wipe with a clean cloth or rinse with fresh water.
 All these steps are not often taken together, since many people just like to spray and wipe, which basically just spreads the germs around.
 You can achieve disinfection of surfaces with dry steam vapor, with no detergents or disinfectant chemicals, in seconds rather than minutes.

 Enough isn’t mentioned about keeping the cleaning equipment itself clean.
 Making sure vacuum bags are changed regularly can help keep allergens down in the house.
 Regularly washing and sanitizing toilet and scrub brushes is also important for infection control.
-Washing cleaning cloths in 140 degree F (60 degree C) water with a detergent and drying thoroughly will assure clean cloths to work with when you clean.
+Washing cleaning cloths in 140 degrees F (60 degree C) water with a detergent and drying thoroughly will assure clean cloths to work with when you clean.

 Green Cleaning Options